What is Glass fencing?

 These can be used in any environment: residential or commercial, coast or non-coastal.
 They will work on stairs with an angled wall or level runs.
 The main thing to consider is if you need significant draining or not.

 The Talon System is one of the easiest to install.
 There are two talons per panel and once the talons are mounted, the glass can be put into place quickly.
-Tightening the glass is made easy with the Tilt-Lock technology, which allows the installer to hold and level the glass with a simple allen wrench.
+Tightening the glass is made easy with the simple socket head.